infi418/music/README.md

-# bmi
+# MUSIC
- BMI calculator using Flutter
+  tried to make MUSIC app using block methode and REST API
  <br>
  <br>
 <table>